 Like TomABC and Magic Ears, you’ll need to be enrolled in a bachelor’s degree program if you don’t already have a bachelor’s degree and you’d like to work for Open English.
 This company requires a minimum of 10 teaching hours each week.
 You’ll be teaching personalized and group classes to students who are largely based in Latin America.

 What other options do I have to teach online without a degree?

-If you don’t want to work for a company like those above and you’re still wondering how to teach English online without a degree, there are a couple of additional options you may want to consider.
+If you don’t want to work for a company like those above and you’re still wondering how to teach English online without a degree, there are a couple of additional freelance options you may want to consider.

-You’ll choose your own schedule and pay rate and market yourself to the students who the company has recruited.
+You’ll create your own online English teaching schedule and pay rate and market yourself to the students who the company has recruited.
 In exchange for helping to connect you with students and handling all financial transactions, these marketplaces will take a cut of your earnings.

 The other option to teach English online with no degree is to start your own freelance tutoring business.
 While this takes a good bit of work upfront (choosing a teaching platform, marketing to students, creating a curriculum, finding a solution for conducting financial transactions, etc.), it can be worth it in the long run once you’ve established a steady number of students.
 You’ll get to decide everything from pay rate to teaching hours to class type.
 You’ll essentially get to be your own boss!

 As you can see, the answer to “Can you teach English online without a degree?” is a resounding, “Absolutely!”
-If you know where to look and have set yourself apart with a Specialized TEFL Certification in Teaching English Online, you’re sure to find a job in no time.
+If you know where to look and have set yourself apart with a Specialized TEFL/TESOL Certification in Teaching English Online, you’re sure to find a job in no time.